CRA Qualified Investment Fund: Institutional Shares (CRANX)

 - Income: The CRA Fund pursues a high level of current income.

-- Capital Preservation: The CRA Fund seeks capital preservation with a shorter duration profile than the benchmark (Bloomberg Barclays US Aggregate Bond Index).
+- Capital Preservation: The CRA Fund seeks capital preservation with a shorter duration profile than the benchmark (Bloomberg Barclays Intermediate U.S. Aggregate Bond Index.)

 FUND FACTS & PERFORMANCE